jackmcarthur/mathematica-dynamics/README.md

 ![double pendulum](doublependulum.gif)

 ## Relativistic and nonrelativistic particle dynamics in electromagnetic fields
-Models of particle motion in electromagnetic fields are commonly used in particle physics and plasma physics, as electromagnetic (EM) fields are the most useful tool for trapping or accelerating charged particles.
-At low particle velocities, the equations governing the trajectory of a charged particle in an EM field can be solved using standard methods from Newtonian physics, but at extreme speeds, those close to the speed of light _c_, the effects of Albert Einstein's theory of relativity warp particle trajectories in ways that cannot be explained by Newtonian physics.
+Models of particle motion in electromagnetic fields are commonly used in particle physics and plasma physics, as electromagnetic (EM) fields are the most useful tool for trapping or accelerating charged particles.<sup id="a1">[1](#f1)</sup> At low particle velocities, the equations governing the trajectory of a charged particle in an EM field can be solved using standard methods from Newtonian physics, but at extreme speeds, those close to the speed of light _c_, the effects of Albert Einstein's theory of relativity warp particle trajectories in ways that cannot be explained by Newtonian physics.

 Nonrelativistic (Newtonian) models still have their place in modern physics in low-velocity cases, as they greatly simplify calculations, but at higher velocities, the more complex relativistic models are necessary for accurate calculations.
 In this project, numerical solvers in Mathematica were used to study the trajectories of charged particles in electromagnetic wave systems, and comparisons between nonrelativistic and relativistic predictions were made.